AKSHIT989/DownToMeet-MERN/README.md

 # DownToMeet-MERN
-Frontend Hosted on: https://downtomeet-akshit-soneji.web.app/ API Hosted on: https://downtomeet-akshit.herokuapp.com/ Down To Meet: An event management website built using React, Express, Node.js, MongoDB Atlas, Stored images in AWS S3, API hosted on Heroku.
+Frontend Hosted on: https://downtomeet-akshit-soneji.web.app/

+API Hosted on: https://downtomeet-akshit.herokuapp.com/

+Down To Meet: An event management website built using React, Express, Node.js, MongoDB Atlas, AWS S3, API hosted on Heroku.
 ### Table of Content for README.md
 1) Steps to make this project work
 2) Features